 Individuals and entities targeted by a sanctions regime are often referred to as “listed” or “designated.”
 Since those designations are made in numerous statutory instruments pertaining to numerous sanctions regimes, the Office of Financial Sanctions Implementation (OFSI) maintains lists to help individuals and businesses identify financial sanctions targets before engaging in any business with them.
-In line with EU guidance, OFSI considers that if more than 50% of an entity is owned by a designated person, financial sanctions will apply to that entity as well.
+OFSI considers that if more than 50% of any entity is owned (directly or indirectly) by a designated person, financial sanctions will apply to that entity as well.

 Where the sanction at issue is an asset freeze, as is most often the case, transactions with listed individuals and entities are generally prohibited.
 However, the nature of the restriction is governed by the relevant statutory instrument, which even in the case of asset freezes, is not identical across statutes.
 Accordingly, the restrictions and conditions set out in the relevant statutory instrument must be considered whenever there is a “hit” on one of the sanctions lists described in more detail below.